mjf1406/classquest/README.md

 - BUG: fixed a bug that would cause the mouse to click through the sorting dropdown .
 - FEATURE: Expectations -- can edit expectations
 - FEATURE: Expectations -- can delete expectations
-- UX: Users can now add demo classes -- will need to do the following
-  - **What if we just automatically give them assistant access to a pre-created demo class when they join the site?**
-  1. Create a class for the user as the teacher called "RANDOM_ANIMAL - Demo" with year as current year.
-  2. Insert students into `students` table.
-  3. Insert students into `student_classes` table.
-  4. Insert default behaviors
-  5. Insert default redemption items
-  6. Randomly award various behaviors
-  7. Randomly have student redeem things
-  8. soooooo many more
 - Branding: Pick a [name](https://docs.google.com/spreadsheets/d/1RoLmZ_o2Bnqvu4a_prFKneWKNbPndqWqoSxR9zfRgLE/edit?gid=0#gid=0)
 - PAGE: Settings -- Need...
   1. Customizable achievement thresholds
   2. Select off days every week for Streaks
   3. Select dates that are not counted for Streaks
-- Streaks for behaviors
-  - looks at patterns automatically, while ignoring the off days and off dates
-  - for now, only see how many days in a row, look for the longest streak for each behavior
-  - list the top 5 streaks on the card, prioritizing current streaks (need to do it today/next on day to continue), view all to see for each behavior
-  - is it performed daily/weekly/monthly?
-- TOOL: Round-Robin Assigner
-  - Display historical data in a table
-- TOOL: Seats Assigner
-  - Display historical data in a table
 - DB: Need to ensure assistant teachers can only apply behaviors and mark/unmark tasks.
 Update backend to check role and return a 403 (Forbidden) if unauthorized.

 ## Change Log